max-schweikl/Final-Project_Group-5/README.md

 Our team all has an interest in various movie genres and love to watch both new films that are released as well as old films from prior years, and discuss our thoughts or opinions as to if we enjoyed the movie or not.
 That being said, one area of curiosity is if one or more team member(s) likes a film, are they necessarily in the majority or not with others on the same opinions or views?
 What exactly classifies a film as "successful" or "unsuccessful?"
 What are the various input components of a film, such as cast/crew, producer, genre, production budget, release date and so on, that have the most influence on a film's success or not?
 The question our group is looking to answer will be that of classification, in that for past released films, what input factors correlate the most with or drive the most success for a film, which we're defining as it's generated box office revenue producing at or more than double it's production budget.
 From this, we can also hope to predict or infer on how successful future released films will be, based on prior trend of movies with similar production attributes.

 ## Dataset Chosen
-At the moment, we will be utilizing a .csv dataset provided by the Kaggle, based on a dataset from the University of Minnesota that provides +26M movie review entries and a variety of different movie attributes, some of which were called out in the project topic headline above.
+We will be utilizing a .csv dataset provided by the Kaggle, based on a dataset from the University of Minnesota that provides +26M movie review entries and a variety of different movie attributes, some of which were called out in the project topic headline above.
 If this dataset is too large/overvalued, we will transition to an alternative option, which there are plenty available on the internet, most notably datasets accessed via IMDB.

 The following datasets will be used:
 - movies_metadata.csv